Ray of Hope works to provide community awareness and training programs throughout the year.

 Contact Ray of Hope today to learn more about QPR Training.

-Ray of Hope has organized a Speakers Bureau and prepared a comprehensive PowerPoint presentation about suicide risk and protective factors, intervention strategies, and resources.
+Ray of Hope has prepared a comprehensive PowerPoint presentation about suicide risk and protective factors, intervention strategies, and resources.

 Ray of Hope makes speakers and presentations available to local schools, churches, medical and service providers, and community groups.